Shylushai/Medi-Doc/README.md

  ![alt text](image-4.png)
  - Choose upstream to commit to Noah's repo
  ![alt text](image-5.png)
+ OR Origin to commit to your fork, normal we will just publish to both
  </details>
+ - Contact maintainer to review and merge

 **Original Readme Content**
 ## AWS Amplify React+Vite Starter Template